rk797/Axion/README.md

 The system utilizes two HID interfaces.
 One interface belongs to the HID Mouse class, while the other involves a Generic HID class `Raw HID`, primarily functioning as an output from host to relay mouse reports via `Raw HID` to Arduino and dictate mouse behaviors like movements and button clicks.

 ## Purpose
-**URIM** serves a distinct purpose: **externally** mimicking a mouse device to execute mouse actions while being controlled by the host system.
-URIM also parses and replicates all 8 bit and 16 bit mouse data to the computer via its Mouse Interface, and can be used to simulate and control mouse movements without direct user interaction.
+**Axion** serves a distinct purpose: **externally** mimicking a mouse device to execute mouse actions while being controlled by the host system.
+Axion also parses and replicates all 8 bit and 16 bit mouse data to the computer via its Mouse Interface, and can be used to simulate and control mouse movements without direct user interaction.
 The UART injection feature allows remote systems to send mouse control commands to the Arduino, which then get replicated to the host computer.
 ```sh-session
 [USB Mouse] --> [USB Host Shield 2.0] --> [Arduino Leonardo]